-The Associate Degree for Transfer in economics is designed to provide students with a foundation in macroeconomic and microeconomic theory, supported by in-depth study of relevant mathematics and exposure to the field's connection to business studies.
+The Associate Degree for Transfer in Economics is designed to provide students with a foundation in macroeconomic and microeconomic theory, supported by relevant mathematics and exposure to the field's connection to business studies.
 Students will acquire knowledge of core economic models to understand how the national economy functions, the fundamental laws of supply and demand, and an introduction to international trade.
 Students will be able to assess fiscal and monetary policy actions, economic growth, price level changes, and the allocation of goods and resources in competitive and monopolistic markets.

-The field of economics offers students a great variety of career and essential knowledge to be a productive individual in society.
+The field of economics offers students a great variety of career options and essential knowledge to be a productive individual in society.
 Successful studies provide students with a broad skill set including data analysis, problem solving, technical writing, and complex communication applicable to numerous career paths including but not limited to private business finance and analytics, government advisement and services, public policy development, education, entrepreneurship and legal studies.

-Students in the field develop analytical and reasoning skills that broadly apply to many facets of their personal life and work world.
-The Associate in Arts in Economics for transfer allows for seamlessly transferring to a CSU to major in Economics or a related field, a degree program offered at most universities.
-This degree provides the opportunity for students to attain and earn degree credit for greater skill in mathematical analysis require by many CSU and UCs.
+Students in the field develop analytical and reasoning skills that broadly apply to many facets of their personal life and the work world.
+The Associate in Arts in Economics for Transfer allows for seamlessly transferring to a CSU to major in Economics or a related field, a degree program offered at most universities.
+This degree provides the opportunity for students to attain and earn degree credit for greater skill in mathematical analysis required by many CSU and UCs..

-Students must complete required courses with a "C" minimum in addition to the following requirements:
+Students must complete required courses with a "C" or "P" minimum in addition to the following requirements:

--) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Cal-GETC General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.

 - 1. Assess fiscal and monetary policy actions.
-(ILOs: Communication, Critical Thinking, and Personal Development) - 2.
+(Institutional SLOs: Communication, Critical Thinking, and Personal Development) - 2.
 Evaluate the efficient allocation of goods and services in competitive and monopolistic markets.
-(ILOs: Critical Thinking, Information Competency) - 3.
+(Institutional SLO: Critical Thinking, Information Competency) - 3.
 Explain the basis for international trade and the resulting flow of assets.
-(ILOs: Critical Thinking)
+(Institutional SLO: Critical Thinking)

-Dept. /No. Title Units
+Title Units

-Required Cou
+Required Cour ses:

-ECON 001 Principles of Macroeconomics Principles of Microeconomics 3
+ECON 001 Principles of Macroeconomics 3

 ECON 002 Principles of Microeconomics 3

-MATH 001A Calculus
+MATH 001A Calculus 4

+MATH 014/STA AT C1000 Introduction to Statistics OR

-SOC 003 Fundamentals of Statistics OR
+SOC 003 Fundamentals of Statistics 4

-MATH 014 Statistical Methods 4

 Select one (1) course from the following:

-ACCT 001, AC CT 002, CS 073, MATH 001B 3-4.5
+ACCT 001, ACC CT 002, CS 073, MATH 001B 3-4.5

 Select one (1) course from the following not previously taken:

-ACCT 001, ACC CT 002, CS 073, MATH 001B, MATH 002A, MATH 002B 3-5
+ACCT 001, ACC T 002, CS 073, MATH 001B, MATH 002A, MATH 002B 3-5

-Required Cou irses 20-23.5
+Required Cour 20-23.5

-CSU or IGETC General Education Requirement 37-39
+Cal-GETC Gene eral Education Requirement

-Transferable e elective units as needed.
+ective units as needed.

-MINIMUM TR ANSFERABLE UNITS 60
+MINIMUM TRA ANSFERABLE UNITS .5-68.5